-I am a research associate at the Computer Laboratory of the University of Cambridge, working with Ted Briscoe on Automated Language Teaching and Assessment (ALTA).
+I am a senior research associate at the Computer Laboratory of the University of Cambridge, working with Ted Briscoe on Automated Language Teaching and Assessment (ALTA).
 You can find a public beta of our work here.
-I am also in the committee of Women@CL.
+I am also a teaching fellow at Girton college, and a committee member and seminar coordinator of Women@CL.
 Previously, I was a postdoctoral researcher in Cambridge English Language Assessment.
-I hold a PhD in Computational Linguistics from the University of Cambridge, during which I also worked on the English Profile Programme (EPP) in collaboration with Cambridge Assessment, an MPhil in Computer Speech, Text & Internet Technology, and a BSc in Computer Science.
+I hold a PhD in Natural Language and Information Processing from the University of Cambridge, during which I also worked on the English Profile Programme (EPP) in collaboration with Cambridge Assessment, an MPhil in Computer Speech, Text & Internet Technology, and a BSc in Computer Science.
 My research interests lie at the intersection of Computational Linguistics, Machine Learning and Visualisation, and particularly revolve around the areas of automated language teaching and assessment, self-assessment and tutoring systems, error detection and correction, native language identification, and second language acquisition.

 Email: helen.yannakoudakis ät cl.cam.ac.uk

 - Mariano Felice, Zheng Yuan, Øistein E. Andersen, Helen Yannakoudakis and Ekaterina Kochmar.
 2014.
 Grammatical error correction using hybrid systems and type filtering.
-To appear in CoNLL Shared task Proceedings.
+In Proceedings of the Seventeenth Conference on Computational Natural Language Learning (CoNLL 2014): Shared Task.

 - John Yannakoudakis, Irene Yannakoudakis, Helen Yannakoudakis, and George Papadourakis.
 2014.
 Using an Expert System to Automatically Map the Learning Profile of Individuals.
 In Proceedings of the Sixth International Conference on Mobile, Hybrid, and On-line Learning, eLmL (acceptance rate: 28%).